Annapolis Domestic Violence Lawyer

 Annapolis domestic violence lawyers are available to assist a person move forward following accusations of family violence.
 Domestic assault in Maryland is not a crime listed in Maryland’s criminal codes.
 Rather, it is an otherwise defined crime that is committed against a family or household member.
 Therefore, a person will never be charged with “domestic violence.”
 Instead, they will be charged with another crime and it will be noted that the alleged abused party is a family member or housemate.

 Depending on the actions of the alleged abused party, the court may also issue a preliminary protective order that may become permanent.
 Any allegation of a crime that involves domestic abuse is a serious matter that may forever alter a person’s family structure and financial future.
-Qualified criminal defense lawyers work to defend individuals from any underlying criminal charges and to plead their case against any permanent protective orders.
+Qualified criminal defense attorneys work to defend individuals from any underlying criminal charges and to plead their case against any permanent protective orders.

 Getting Charged with Domestic Violence